krishbharat96/UniProt_Dat_Parser/README.md

 # UniProt_Dat_Parser
-Module for easily parsing data from UniProt's ftp .dat files.
+Module for easily parsing data from UniProt's .dat files on their FTP server.